M1hono/mobrenamer/README.md

 In this example, zombies in villages or outposts have a 50% chance to be named "Super Zombie" with increased health and damage,

 while skeletons in strongholds are always named "Elite Archer" with improved movement and attack speed.

+> If you set always_named to true and no names meet their requirements, the first name will be chosen as the default name.